-Data Detail:
+- Data Detail: - Details, which displays table detail only.
+For instance, in a table listing sales in dollars for all stores in a region for a given month, the amount sold by each store that month is displayed.

-- Details, which displays table detail only.
-For instance, in a table listing sales in dollars for all stores in a region for a given month, the amount sold by each store that month is displayed. - Totals, which displays the table totals only.
-In the table described above, the total amount of all sales at all regional stores that month is displayed. - Details and Totals, which display both the individual store sales numbers, as well as the total sales numbers at the bottom of the store sales column. - Show Duplicate Rows, which displays only the distinct values in your table if you choose to hide the duplicate rows.
-By default, the Show Duplicate Rows setting is on.
+- Totals, which displays the table totals only.
+In the table described above, the total amount of all sales at all regional stores that month is displayed. - Details and Totals, which displays both the individual store sales numbers, as well as the total sales numbers at the bottom of the store sales column. - Show Duplicate Rows, which displays only the distinct values in your table if you choose to hide the duplicate rows.
 See Showing Distinct Values for more information.
-Select the option that you want to apply to your table.
+Select the option you want to apply to your table.

-Showing Distinct Values
+5.2.11 Showing Distinct Values